£30,525 raised!

 Lots of other children get diagnosed with cancer, and need help.
 I’m raising money for Children with Cancer UK by crocheting 70 bunting triangles – one for each week of my chemotherapy.

-If you think this is a good idea and you'd like to help me, here's how we can raise oodles of money!
+If you think this is a good idea and you'd like to help me, there are TWO ways we can raise oodles of money!

 Donate!

 This is the easiest thing you can do.
-So far I've raised over £5,000 but I want to raise more.
+So far I've raised loads but I want to raise more.
 Much, much more!

 If you can spare anything, I'd be so grateful.
 You can donate on my JustGiving page.